 Who Built America?

 ASHP/CML's award-winning textbook, Who Built America? is currently being expanded and developed into a free, online fourth edition.
-The Who Built America? multimedia materials are the foundation of ASHP/CML’s work.
+The Who Built America? textbook and the primary documents and multimedia from History Matters: The U.S. Survey Course on the Web are the foundation of the new open educational resource (OER) work.
 Intended for classroom use and general audiences, the OER is designed to reshape the way U.S. history is taught and learned.
-The award-winning materials include a two-volume college-level textbook; a series of ten half-hour video streaming documentaries with accompanying viewer guides; and two CD-ROMs that are now being developed into the new online edition.
+The award-winning materials include a two-volume college-level textbook; a series of ten half-hour video streaming documentaries; a primary source repository of over one thousand items; and the ability for instructors to create coursepacks drawn from the text and repository.
 The Who Built America?
-Open Educational Resource will be available in 2021 and will incorporate a newly expanded narrative along with hundreds of primary source documents, images, maps, charts, and newly created teaching resources.
+Open Educational Resource will be available in Fall/Winter 2022 and will incorporate a newly expanded narrative along with hundreds of primary source documents, images, interactive maps and charts, and newly created teaching resources.
 The OER will be fully customizable, allowing faculty to create their own course text.

 “Who Built America? stands out from other textbooks in the clarity of its focus.
 The labor theme serves as an excellent framework, allowing the authors to synthesize most of the events in the standard chronology of history while still providing a distinctive perspective.”